 At both our Exeter and Spreyton garages, we have a fully functional MOT Test Centre.
-Both of our MOT test centres are approved for all Class Four Vehicles by the Ministry of Transport.
+Likewise, both of our MOT test centres are approved for all Class Four Vehicles by the Ministry of Transport.
 Our Exeter MOT centre is located in the Marsh Barton industrial estate and is easily accessible from all the major city routes.
-Alongside this, our Spreyton MOT centre is located close to the A30 and A3702 making it easy to access.
+Furthermore, our Spreyton MOT centre is located close to the A30 and A3702 making it easy to access for everyone.

 What is the MOT scheme?

 The MOT scheme is primarily a road safety measure designed to ensure as much as possible that all cars, motorcycles and light goods vehicles more than 3 years of age are properly maintained.
 Alongside this, at least once a year, all vehicles need to be examined at an authorised MOT centre to make sure that they comply with important requirements of the law.

 Remember, the MOT test certificate relates only to the condition of the testable items at the time of the test.
 It should not be regarded as evidence of their condition at any other time; nor should it be accepted as evidence of the general mechanical condition of the vehicle.